IceHe/blog/source/_posts/mac/shortcuts.md

 ## macOS

-Some are common & default in operating system.
+- Some are common & default in operating system.
-Some of the keys below can be modified in `System Preference → Keyboard`.
+- Some of the keys below can be modified in `System Preference → Keyboard`.
-Some are modified by Apps [Karabiner-Elements](#Karabiner-Elements).
+- Some are modified by Apps [Karabiner-Elements](#Karabiner-Elements) & [Keyboard Maestro](#Keyboard-Maestro).

 ### System